Maryland Car Accident Lawyers

 Call Us Today

 If you or someone you care about was hurt in a collision, Alpert Schreyer, LLC can help.
 Our attorneys have more than 20 years of experience investigating, prosecuting and litigating car crashes.
 Partner Andrew Alpert is a former prosecutor who has investigated hundreds of vehicular homicide cases and is experienced in DWI/DUI cases involving intoxicated drivers.
 Our experience in Maryland vehicle laws, and relationships with those skilled in crashes, has helped us recover significant compensation for our clients, even those who were told by other lawyers that their cases couldn't be won.
-If you have been involved in a car crash, please call the law office of Alpert Schreyer, LLC today at (301) 932-9997 or (800) 489-1577 to schedule a free and confidential consultation of your car accident case to discuss how we can help you.
+If you have been involved in a car crash, please call the law office of Alpert Schreyer, LLC today at (301) 932-9997 or (800) 489-1577 to schedule a free and confidential consultation of your case to discuss how we can help you.

 Recent Case Result

-The Maryland auto accident attorneys of Alpert Schreyer, LLC recently obtained a $2 Million Settlement in a commercial vehicle collision case in which there was a passenger fatality, as well as other serious injuries sustained by accident victims.
+The Maryland auto accident attorneys of Alpert Schreyer, LLC recently obtained a $2 Million Settlement in a commercial vehicle collision case in which there was a passenger fatality, as well as other serious injuries sustained by victims.